DantonMariano/pvm/README.md

 as soon as you make the install.sh script executable, the alias will also be created!

-Also, be sure to clone the repo on your ~/ (user) folder!
+Also, be sure to clone the repo on your ~/ (user) folder!!

 ```sh
 cd ~/pvm